PerseusDL/treebank_data/README.md

 The repository contains the published Perseus Treebank Data.

-The current release of the data is v.
-2.0.
+_The current release of the data is v.
+2.0_

 More information on the data is available within the folder for each version.